Stay in touch

 You can also buy hairpieces that you can fix under the back of a hat.
 They give the appearance of hair and, like the fringes, can be styled to suit you.

 Some people feel more confident if attention is directed away from their hair and their head.
-There are a number of ways of doing this that might help.
+There are a number of ways of doing this such as with jewellery, makeup or clothing.

-Cosmetic hair restoration is a solution for hair loss in which human hair can be fixed to the scalp.
+Cosmetic hair restoration is a solution for hair loss in which human hair can be fixed to the scalp using a specialist scalp glue or a hair bonding technique.
 This is usually only an option for people who have permanent hair loss.

-The most common type of hair replacement system works by attaching a fine mesh to any remaining hair, allowing hair to be added where needed to give the illusion of a full head of hair.
+The most common type of hair replacement system works by attaching a fine mesh to any remaining hair.
+This allows hair to be added where needed to give the illusion of a full head of hair.

 Making it look like hair is growing from the scalp, the replacement can usually be cut to recreate the hairstyle you had before your hair loss.
 However, these types of hair replacement can be time consuming and expensive.